muldjord/occurity/jobs/README.md

 In some cases it can be necessary to install further packages using the `sudo apt-get install` command.
 This command allows just that.
 Be aware that in order for this command to work, you need to do the following.

 #### /etc/sudoers/sudoers.d/pi
-To allow the use of the `apt*` commands from the VisuTest updater scripting language (updater activated with `u` on the keyboard), it is necessary to allow the `pi` (or whichever user will run VisuTest) user to manipulate software packages without having to enter a password.
+To allow the use of the `apt*` commands from the VisuTest updater scripting language (updater activated with `j` on the keyboard), it is necessary to allow the `pi` (or whichever user will run VisuTest) user to manipulate software packages without having to enter a password.
 This can be achieved by creating `/etc/sudoers/sudoers.d/pi` and inserting the following:
 ```
 pi ALL = NOPASSWD : /usr/bin/apt-get